rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Wittgenstein in *PI*:

->   Philosophy is a battle against the bewitchment of our intelligence by means of our language.
+>   Philosophy is a struggle against the bewitchment of our understanding

-TODO: find ref of above quote.
+>   by the resources of our language. [^Wittgenstein2009Sec109]

+and

+>   *Tractatus Logico-Philosophicus* (4.5): "The general form of
+>   propositions is: This is how things are." --- That is the kind of
+>   proposition one repeats to oneself countless times.
+One thinks
+>   that one is tracing nature over and over again, and one is merely
+>   tracing round the frame through which we look at it. [^Wittgenstein2009Sec114]

 See also: